By Maldives specialist Ludo

-Diving and snorkeling from Velassaru
+Diving and snorkelling from Velassaru

 But, as I’ve said before, I come for the diving and it’s excellent at Velassaru.
 The hotel’s dive facility arranges trips to more than 60 dive sites, and there’s an in-house marine biologist on hand to lead dives, answer questions and explain the hotel’s efforts to preserve the coral.
-The snorkeling here is also excellent, with regular boat trips out to a selection of reefs around the island.
+The snorkelling here is also excellent, with regular boat trips out to a selection of reefs around the island.

 If you go between February and March, you can also take a trip out to a popular gathering spot for manta rays.
 Time your visit for a full moon if you can — you’re more likely to spot them then.